eckelcu/unimgr-xr/README.md

 ![Connect to R2](./images/put-r2.png)

+### Step 10: Check for required capabilities

-### Step 9: On mounting the devices successfully, each devices capabilities can be observed on network topology API
+After mounting the devices successfully, each devices capabilities can be observed via the network topology API.

-<http://localhost:8181/rests/data/network-topology?content=nonconfig> (username: admin/ password: admin)
+<http://localhost:8181/rests/data/network-topology?content=nonconfig> (username: admin / password: admin)

 ![Network Topology](./images/network-topology-r1-r2.png)

-This can also be observed using the equivalent API call via Postman.
+The capabilities can also be observed using the equivalent API call via Postman.
 Note, that this, as with all Legato API calls, is an asynchronous operation.
 The response to the API call reflects the status of the change to the configuration database on OpenDaylight.
 It may take some time for this configuration to be successfully applied on the network devices to which OpenDaylight is connected.
-The following Postman request and the corresponding response are shown twice, once immediately after issuing the PUT requests to mount R1 and R2, and again 30 seconds later, after connection to each device and discovery of its capabilities has completed.
+The following Postman request and the corresponding response are shown twice, once immediately after issuing the requests to mount R1 and R2, and again 30 seconds later, after connection to each device and discovery of its capabilities has completed.

 GET: http://{{host}}:{{port}}/rests/data/network-topology?content=nonconfig

 ![Network Topology via Postmand](./images/get-network-topology.png)

 The complete list of capabilities is very long and continues well beyond that shown in the screenshot.
-Unimgr’s cisco-xr-driver explicitly looks for 3 capabilities.
+UniMgr’s cisco-xr-driver explicitly looks for 3 capabilities.
 If any mounted device doesn’t have these capabilities, the driver will not work appropriately.

 - "capability": "(http://cisco.com/ns/yang/Cisco-IOS-XR-l2vpn-cfg?revision=2017-06-26)Cisco-IOS-XR-l2vpn-cfg"
 - "capability": "(http://cisco.com/ns/yang/Cisco-IOS-XR-ifmgr-cfg?revision=2017-09-07)Cisco-IOS-XR-ifmgr-cfg"